|BACK | Key Success Factors | IT for Business | people issues in IT | other articles on IT | My IT Strategy | Download articles|

 Here are a few real life

 How a relatively inexperienced team sitting on the bench (unassigned developers who have no live projects and are waiting for new projects/ orders to arrive) gave birth to a Centre of Excellence of an emerging technology.
+This is my real story of getting extra-ordinary performance from ordinary people.

 How a fresh graduate trainee was transformed into an expert in a supposedly very difficult technology - Computer Telephony Interface.